asengupta07/medilink/README.md

 # medilink
-This is our project for Status code 1
+This is our project for Statuscode 1